QuAIR/QBM-workshop/content/Home.md

 ## Topics of interest
 The workshop will cover a broad range of topics related to Quantum Boltzmann Machines, including but not limited to:

-- theoretical Foundations of QBMs
+- theoretical foundations of QBMs
 - training and optimization
 - applications of QBMs
 - hardware implementation